 After the planning phase of the SDLC, the team will agree on the technical approach that will be used to develop the project while minimizing risk.
 This step involves input from the customer, industry experts, and internal sales and marketing departments.

+Step 2.
 Defining the requirements of the project

-This is the building phase of the application development life cycle.
+It's a building phase of the application development life cycle.

 The team defines and applies the most applicable programming languages, frameworks, and technologies to the product development as under the DDS.